Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: LoS-based Synchronization

 \section{LoS-based Synchronization}

-We employ a technique referred to as geometry-based synchronization for the correction of the sounding data~\cite{2022_geometry_based_mimo_synchronization_Euchner}.
-Our drift compensation algorithm comprises a \gls{hrpe} in delay, Kalman filtering for \gls{los} identification, and the comparison of these parameters to the geometry-based ground truth.
-Although the error modeling is developed with consideration for \gls{gpsdo}-induced drifts, the presented correction algorithm demonstrates applicability to data of differing synchronization and even unsynchronized measurements.
+We employ a technique referred to as geometry-based synchronization for the correction of the sounding data under time-varying offsets and strong multipath propagation.
+Our drift compensation algorithm comprises a \gls{hrpe} in delay domain, Kalman filtering for \gls{los} identification, and the comparison of the \gls{los} parameters to the geometry-based ground truth.
+Although the error modeling is developed with consideration for \gls{gpsdo}-induced drifts, the presented correction algorithm demonstrates applicability to channel sounding data of differing synchronization and even unsynchronized measurements.